phillbush/pmenu/README.md

 ## Installation

-First, edit `./config.mk` to match your local setup.
+First, edit `./Makefile` or set the proper environment variables to match your local setup.

 In order to build πmenu you need the Imlib2, Xlib and Xft header files (and some X extensions: XShape and Xinerama).